Brewing Up with Billy Bragg: Versions

-The album was originally released on vinyl in 1984 with 11 tracks.
-In 1987 the album was again released along with the album Life's a Riot with Spy vs Spy (1983) and the EP Between the Wars (1985) and titled Back to Basics.
+Brewing Up with Billy Bragg was originally released on vinyl in 1984 with 11 tracks.
+In 1987, the album was again released along with Life's a Riot with Spy vs Spy and the EP Between the Wars (1985) and titled Back to Basics.
 Back to Basics was reissued in 1990.
 Brewing Up with Billy Bragg was reissued on its own in 1997.

-In 2006, as part of a planned series of reissues of albums in his back catalogue, Brewing Up with Billy Bragg was remastered and reissued for the first time on CD with a number of bonus tracks.
-These tracks included covers of "Back to the Old House" by The Smiths (with Smiths guitarist Johnny Marr playing guitar) and "The Last Time" by The Rolling Stones.
-The bonus tracks also include the Between the Wars EP.
+In 2006, as part of a series of reissues of albums in Bragg's back catalogue, Brewing Up with Billy Bragg was remastered (by Tim Young and Duncan Cowell) and reissued for the first time on CD with a number of bonus tracks.
+The bonus tracks included the Between the Wars EP and covers of "Back to the Old House" by the Smiths (with Smiths guitarist Johnny Marr playing guitar) and "The Last Time" by the Rolling Stones.